Our Designated Safeguarding and Child Protection Officers are:

 Mrs Atkinson (Headteacher – Lead Designated Safeguarding and Child Protection Officer)

-Miss Mackay (Assistant Headteacher and Senior Leader – Deputy Designated Safeguarding and Child Protection Officer)
+Miss Mackay (Deputy Headteacher and Senior Leader – Deputy Designated Safeguarding and Child Protection Officer)

 Our Safeguarding Governor is Laura Macinnes